 But, really: the notion that these stories offer some kind of secret wisdom that women have never heard of before is just too stupid to believe.

-60 Responses to “The Daily Stupid”
+60 thoughts on “The Daily Stupid”